Hacker8833/Web-hacking-using-nikto/README.md

 # Nikto Automation Script

-This script automates the process of running a Nikto scan on a specified target, allowing users to easily identify potential vulnerabilities and security issues in web servers.
+This script automates the process of running a Nikto scan on a specified target, enabling users to easily identify potential vulnerabilities and security issues in web servers.

 ## Features